iftikhar8/thesis/chapters/sections/revisions.md

 **Comment 13:** assumptions will always be required, but we can hope that as time passes, they will become fewer, and more soundly based.
 *Response:* Clarified in comment: Minor 3613.

+## General comments

+### Reviewer 2

+**Comment 1:** I’m not sure if you’re aware, but von Braun was responsible for war crimes during the second world war.
+If not for Operation Paperclip, he would have been tried at Nurenberg.
+Seeing him quoted was a little jarring.
+*Response:* Addressed, I cannot say I was aware of his history, and I have chosen a more appropriate quotation.